pyudev/pyudev/doc/api/toolkit.rst

 .. autoclass:: GUDevMonitorObserver

+   .. attribute:: monitor

+      The :class:`~pyudev.Monitor` observed by this object.

    .. attribute:: event_source

-      The event source, which represents the watch on the monitor (as returned by :func:`glib.io_add_watch`).
+      The event source, which represents the watch on the :attr:`monitor` (as returned by :func:`glib.io_add_watch`).
 Can be passed to :func:`glib.source_remove` to stop observing the monitor.

 Signals